glebkuznetsov/cognitive_tools/cognitive_tools.md

 **The pattern: Cognitive technologies break bottlenecks in our brain:**

+**Indices as a means of externalizing mental models:**
+Individuals across domains of pursuits would benefit from a dyanmically-updating index into everything they've read and every project that they have going on.
+This not only serves the purpose of recall, but also makes progress toward the goal of externalizing our mental models into a machine-understandable form.
+And as mentioned before, externalized mental models also open the door to targeted collaboration.

+**Email inboxes as indices:** For many of us, our email inbox contains a record of most of our business and can be searched to find information.
+This is particularly true for Gmail, whose interface is geared toward search.
+And while working at Google, I found that your inbox basically became your externalized mind, as everyone was subscribed to countless lists, with emails coming from humans an automated systems but hidden behind filters.
+The first place you would go when you had a question was your email inbox.

 # Ideas about how to make people smarter and more effective